riki-profile/capstone-project3/README.md

 The goal of this analysis is to build a classification model capable of accurately predicting whether a customer will subscribe to a term deposit.
 This will empower the bank to identify the most promising customers for their marketing campaigns, resulting in improved conversion rates and increased revenue.

+### Document Details

+- `Model Final.sav` : the final model that the writer saved in the file using pickle.
+- `capstoneProject3.ipyn` : the complete journey of building machine learning model.